George Jensen: Awards

 Jensen received first awards for his oil paintings in 1930 and 1931 from the Toledo Federation of Art Societies.
-In 1953, he won honorable Mmention for contributions made to the Williams County Fair in Montpelier, Ohio.
+In 1953, he won honorable mention for contributions made to the Williams County Fair in Montpelier, Ohio.
 In 1962, he won second prize for an oil painting as well as the Popular Award at the Bowling Green Fair.
 On May 25, 1966, Jensen received the "Honorary Award and Life Membership" from the Toledo Artists Club.
 He was invited to a "Meet the Artist" party at the Max Pochapin Hall of Art in New York City, where they celebrated the sale of the Hall's 10,000th painting.
 In observance of his 90th and 91st birthdays, Jensen was honored by his art students in for his teaching and artistic contributions in Perrysburg, Ohio.
 In March and April 1975 Jensen was honored at the age of 96 by area artists via regional publication.
 Later in 1975, he was honored at the age of 97 in Sylvania, Ohio for his 60 years as a prominent artist and teacher.